dsenturk/LTFT-ERP/README.md

 INSTALLATION
 ——————————————

-Load the R program files into the global environment and install required packages using commands in LTFT.ERP_tutorial.R
+Load the R program files into the global environment and install required packages using commands in LTFT.ERP_tutorial.Rmd